aalfiann/fastify-boilerplate/readme.md

   Server just render the page and using ajax to get data from API.
 - **MongoDB**
   MongoDB is horizontal, scale-out architecture can support huge volumes of both data and traffic.
-- **Cache in Memory**
+- **Built-in Cache**
-  Cache in memory (support redis) could make request faster and save the traffic/bandwidth to MongoDB.
+  With built-in cache mechanism (support in memory, redis or filebased cache) could make request faster and save the request traffic/bandwidth to MongoDB.

 ### Security
 - **JWT Authentication**